-Tourist takes carelessness to another level, lying on the ground in front of bison at Yellowstone National Park
+Tourist takes carelessness to another level, squatting on the ground for photos with bison at Yellowstone National Park

 (Image credit: Getty Images)

-Tourists often court danger by getting too close to bison at Yellowstone National Park, but one visitor has been caught taking it to another level (quite literally) by lying down on the ground in front of a grazing animal.
+Tourists often court danger by getting too close to bison at Yellowstone National Park, but one visitor has been caught taking it to another level (quite literally) by squatting in the tall grass to pose for selfies with one of the animals.

-The incident was caught on camera by photographer Alex Broadstock and shared on Instagram account TouronsOfYellowstone this week.
-As hiking season approaches, it serves as a timely reminder to give wildlife plenty of space to avoid causing them distress, or provoking them.
+The incident was caught on camera by David Spady and shared on Instagram account TouronsOfYellowstone this week.
+As we enter hiking season, it serves as a timely reminder to give wildlife plenty of space to avoid causing them distress, or provoking them.

 Each year, there are reports of people being seriously injured by bison after getting too close, and in 2023, two women were gored by bison within the space of a week at US National Parks.
 Both survived, but were hospitalized with serious abdominal injuries.